RealityETH/reality-eth-monorepo/packages/docs/contract_explanation.rst

 Each time an answer is submitted, it creates a history item.
 The contract later needs to be able to access the entire history to correctly assign bonds at the end of the process.

 The question struct always stores the most recent answer and bond.
-However, to avoid the need to expand storage for each storage item, we store a only a hash representing the history, and require users to supply the history when they claim bonds.
+However, to avoid the need to expand storage for answer, we store a only a single hash representing the entire history, and require users to supply the history when they claim bonds.

 ``Empty  Bytes32`` + ``Answer`` + ``Bond`` + ``Answerer`` + ``False`` -> ``History Hash 1``